Coined Cuisine

 • Panko Breadcrumbs - Breadcrumbs are used to help form and shape homemade meatballs.
 I've actually made this recipe without them once when I ran out.
 I do prefer meatballs with breadcrumbs, but if you would like to leave them out, feel free.

-How to Make Turkey Meatballs from Scratch
+How to Make Curry Turkey Meatballs from Scratch

-FAQs
+Recipe FAQs

-What does grating an onion do?
+What does grating the onion do?

 Grating the onion adds a really amazing flavor and moisture to your meatballs.
 Because it is grated, and not chopped, you aren't suffering through chunks of onion in every bite.
 It's a great trick for homemade meatballs!